annameliksetian/annameliksetian.github.io/index.md

 **PI: Language and cognitive control in migrant populations: a study on Ukrainian-Polish bilinguals** (Oct 2024 - present).

-In a collaborative project with the Bilingualism, Mind, and Brain Lab, I investigate the language control and cognitive control indices in migrant populations.
-I am responsible for the assessment of a migrant group that speaks languages of high proximity: Ukrainian population residing in Poland.
+In a collaborative project with the Bilingualism, Mind, and Brain Lab (University of California, Irvine), I investigate the language control and cognitive control indices in migrant populations.
+I am responsible for the assessment of a migrant population that speaks languages of high proximity: Ukrainians residing in Poland.

-*Affiliation: Jagiellonian University, Cracow, Poland*
+*Affiliation: Jagiellonian University, Kraków, Poland*

 **PI: Exploring language proximity and magnitude of language control during multilingual language production** (Oct 2021 - present).

 In my PhD project, I investigate the relationship between language proximity and language control in bilinguals.
 I aim to compare the magnitude of language control and domain-general cognitive control indices in several bilingual groups that speak languages with varying degrees of language proximity.

 *Scientific advisor: prof. dr Zofia Wodniecka*
-*Affiliation: Jagiellonian University, Cracow, Poland*
+*Affiliation: Jagiellonian University, Kraków, Poland*

 **PI: Vocabulary learning strategies in acquiring an artificial language grammatically similar to Polish** (Sept 2020 - July 2021).

 I compared the effectiveness of vocabulary learning strategies when learning a language similar to one's native.
 Participants - native Ukrainian speakers - had to learn the vocabulary of an artificial language similar to Polish.
 The word association strategy showed the highest effectiveness in vocabulary learning.

 *Scientific advisor: prof. dr Zofia Wodniecka*
-*Affiliation: Jagiellonian University, Cracow, Poland*
+*Affiliation: Jagiellonian University, Kraków, Poland*

 **PI: Strategies of word search and recognition in native Japanese, Chinese and Russian bilinguals** (Sept 2017 - June 2019).